-Practical solutions that help students succeed at fundraising
+Practical solutions that help fundraisers succeed in 2021

 The primary goal for high school sponsors is to unify their students around their group’s unique challenges and ultimate objectives.
 Furthermore, to get them to understand how they’ll benefit from solving these challenges, creative high school fundraising ideas that get results will play a vital role and should be seen as an important part of the solution.